PassiveLemon/hd2pystratmacro/README.md

 - `rocket_sentry`: Rocket Sentry
 - `ems_sentry`: EMS Mortar Sentry

-You can have other sets of key-binds but the script currently only reads from `main`.
+You can have other sets of keybinds but the script currently only reads from `main`.
 Definable sets will be implemented in the future.